Michelle Terry: Theatre

-Hamlet 2018
+Hamlet, 2018

 Terry starred in the lead role in a 2018 gender fluid version of Hamlet.
 The Spectator said in their review "No one but Ms Terry would have hired Ms Terry for this role.
-She’s a decent second-tier actress without any special vocal or physical endowments."
+She's a decent second-tier actress without any special vocal or physical endowments."

-The Guardian called the play "A perfectly decent production and a welcome relief from the work of the previous Globe regime, which seemed to assume that the plays were a bit boring unless jazzed up."
+The Guardian called the play "a perfectly decent production and a welcome relief from the work of the previous Globe regime, which seemed to assume that the plays were a bit boring unless jazzed up."

-The Stage said "It's a production that places clarity of verse and emotion over directorial fireworks.
+The Stage said: "It's a production that places clarity of verse and emotion over directorial fireworks.
 One of the most striking elements is Terry's costume.
 When she assumes her antic disposition, she also dons a white clown suit with a jagged lipstick grin.
 By making Hamlet a jester, it licenses her to behave in different ways.
 It shifts her status in the family.
 It grants her power and marks her apart.
 Laughter can be a weapon after all.
 It's an interesting idea that is under-explored."

-Macbeth 2018
+Macbeth, 2018

 Terry starred in the lead role of Lady Macbeth opposite her husband Paul Ready in Macbeth at the Globe's candlelit Sam Wanamaker Playhouse.

+Twelfth Night, 2021

+In The Globe's 2021 production of Twelfth Night, directed by Sean Holmes, Terry starred as Viola.

+Richard III, 2024

+In The Globe's 2024 production of Richard III, Terry was cast in the lead, which generated backlash and controversy over a non-disabled actor being cast as a disabled character and historical figure, a practice commonly referred to as cripping-up.
+The script was also edited in an attempt to make Richard non-disabled which subsequently led to 281 disabled actors and allied art professionals, and 35 organisations including several theatre companies, under the name of this Disabled Artists Alliance speaking out against this casting and "the erasure and rewriting of Richard's core disabled identity".

 Television

 Her television credits include episodes of Extras, Law & Order: UK and the Mike Bullen pilot Reunited, playing "Sara".
-She was co-writer, with Ralf Little, of the comedy drama TV series, The Café, which aired on Sky1 from 2011–13, in which she played "Sarah Porter".
+She was co-writer, with Ralf Little, of the comedy drama TV series, The Café, which aired on Sky1 from 2011 to 2013, in which she played "Sarah Porter".
 The series was set and filmed in her own hometown, Weston-super-Mare.

+Writing

+Besides co-writing The Café, Terry has co-written two plays.
+The first was Sudden Loss of Dignity for the Bush Theatre in 2009, which she co-wrote with Zawe Ashton, James Graham, Joel Horwood, and Morgan Lloyd Malcolm.
+In 2015, it was announced she would write for My Mark, a ten-year project from the Donmar Warehouse charting the political growth of the next voting generation.
+In 2017, she co-wrote and starred in Becoming with Rosalie Craig.

 Personal life

 Terry is married to the actor Paul Ready.
-They have one daughter.
+The pair met in 2009 when they performed in Love's Labour's Lost at Shakespeare's Globe together.
+They have one daughter, who was born in 2016.